Minority Language Policy in China: An Extrapolation

 Pleasing ancient royal courts, calming stressed minds and inspiring experimental compositions by Claude Debussy and metal bands — the list of creative uses and reuses of Indonesian gamelan music seems endless.
 Its versatility does not come by surprise as nearly two millennia left their traces on this ancient musical genre.
 What constitutes its popularity and admiration, or its unique sound, takes you on a journey of musical theory, colonial history and spiritual customs.

-What is happening in East and Southeast Asia?
-November 2020
+Last month in East and Southeast Asia- November 2020

 Population Ageing - A Challenge to the Japanese Welfare State